mariscellaneous/Downscaling_Peninsula/README.md

 # MERRA-2 Neural Network Downscaling (1 km; 3-Hourly) — Antarctic Peninsula

-Spatial downscaling of atmospheric reanalysis 2-m air temperature data (t2m) over the Antarctic Peninsula using a digital elevation model (1 km)
+Spatial downscaling of atmospheric reanalysis 2-m air temperature data (t2m) over the Antarctic Peninsula using a digital elevation model (1 km).

-This repository contains a Python workflow that:
+These are the following steps:

 1. Loads a grid from a MATLAB file (topography, land/ocean mask, indexing, etc.).
 2. Reads **MERRA-2** 3-hourly surface variables from NetCDF files.